 “Oh yeah.
 I’d forgotten how young you are.”

-“Well, I guess I’ll never be as old as you,” and we laugh some more.
+“Well, who wants to be as old as you,” and we laugh some more.

-I’d forgotten my own birthday.
+I forgot my own birthday.
 It turns out pretty well.
 When I get home, both Mom and Dad are ready with my favorite meal, steak of course, and a special cake.
 They note they would have planned a party had they known I have so many new friends.
 Dad is particularly interested in my friend, Pete.
 Mr. Mertz told him that Pete is related to the Bacardi family.
-I laugh and confess how we’d created that impression with Dickie because he’s such a snob.
+I laugh and confess how we had created that impression with Dickie because he is such a snob.
 Pete’s family has a close relationship with bottles of Bacardi, not the family.
-They don’t find my joke too amusing.
+They do not find my joke too amusing.
 Dad obviously hoped for a business connection with the Bacardi’s.
-I learned that rich Puerto Ricans are more acceptable.
+I learn that rich Puerto Ricans are more acceptable.
 Mom says they want to give me my present.
 I imagine packages of underwear.
 Dad takes me into the garage.
 There is a new Raleigh ten-speed bike.
 What a relief.
 I hug them and promise to be a better kid this year.